seanpm2001/seanpm2001/Remodels/2024/README.md

 Get logo for Wikimedia Incubator
 Get logo for Wikiversity
 Get logo for Wiktionary
+GistHub
+Politics and sexuality links, but not much information on this project alone Centering various tables and text
+No more "all users who have interacted with me" updates for now (too memory intensive) the list will be kept Full repository listing (WIP)
+My server and server plans + request for help
 ```

 </details> <!-- End of completed remodel goals section !-->